cuiyongbo/ProgrammingPearls/tensorflow-note/knowledge_base/ml_quick_quiz_02.md

 ### General Machine Learning Questions
 21. What are precision and recall, and how do they relate to model inference?
-22. How do you evaluate the performance of a model during inference?
+22. How do you evaluate the performance of a model during inference? latency, throghput, energe consumption
 23. What is overfitting, and how can it affect inference results?
 24. Can you explain the difference between supervised and unsupervised learning, and how does it impact model inference?
-25. What are some common data preprocessing steps required before performing inference?
+25. What are some common data preprocessing steps required before performing inference? nlp tokenization, image transformation: crop, reshape, normalization, rgb conversion

 ### Behavioral Questions
 26. Describe a challenging model deployment you worked on.
 What was the problem, and how did you solve it?